Zensai Scanner User Guide

 4. Tap Add to confirm.

-The shortcut works the same way as on iPhone.
+The shortcut works the same way as an iPhone.

 TIP

 After the shortcut is installed, open it once a month to refresh your session.
-If your session does expire (after 90 days), you will be asked to sign in again.
+If your session expires after 90 days, you'll be asked to sign in again.

 Where to find more information